hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 - "Understand how to perform a dry-run of your workflow."
 - "Understand how to configure logging so that each rule generates a separate log."
 - "Understand how to visualise your workflow."
+- "Learn a pattern to reduce duplication and improve maintainability of Snakefiles."
 keypoints:
 - "`snakemake -n` performs a dry-run."
 - "Token files can be used to take the place of output files if none are created."